iGEM-HUST-China/HUST-China-2025/wiki/description.md

 During a holiday in 2024, one of our team members, Wanting ZOU, noticed a lipstick labeled “natural plant-derived squalane” while shopping in a mall.
 She was puzzled by the juxtaposition of the term “plant” with the shark-derived component and its description as “natural.”
 This observation piqued our curiosity and prompted us to investigate the compound, through which we learned about squalene, a high-value ingredient used in cosmetics.

-> Squalene V.S.
-Squalane: Squalane is a saturated form of squalene in which the double bonds have been eliminated by hydrogenation.
-> The hydrogenation process creates a stable form of the molecule, while also making the oil softer, thinner, and more skin-friendly.
-Because squalane is less susceptible to oxidation, is odorless, and has a longer efficacy, it is more commonly used in personal care products than squalene.

-## Why Squalene? —Squalene’s Indispensable Role in the Market
+## Squalane: The Star Ingredient in the Beauty Field

-### Squalene

-Squalene (C₃₀H₅₀) is a 30‑carbon triterpenoid containing six isoprenoid double bonds.
-It is a naturally occurring lipid found in various plants and animals, including human sebum.
-As a moisturising agent, squalene is non‑greasy, has a pleasant sensory feel, exhibits excellent solubility, and remains stable even under extreme temperatures.
+Squalane is the hydrogenated, saturated form of squalene.
+This process makes it extremely stable, resistant to oxidation, with a lighter texture and better skin compatibility.
+It effectively mimics human sebum, forming a moisturizing barrier to prevent water loss and aid in skin repair.
+Consequently, it has become a core raw material in high-end skincare products for achieving efficient moisturization, anti-wrinkle, and repair effects.<sup>1</sup>

-{% include figure.html image="https://static.igem.wiki/teams/5569/description/zongshu.webp" caption="Figure 1.
-Squalene" %}
+{% include figure.html image="https://static.igem.wiki/teams/5569/description/squlane-fix.webp" caption="Figure 1.

-### Favoured in Skincare

-With increasing age, endogenous production of squalene declines, leading to reduced moisture retention in the skin and resulting in dryness and roughness.
-Cosmetics compensate for this natural decline by supplementing with squalene.
-Squalane, which has been demonstrated to prevent transepidermal water loss, diminish the appearance of fine lines and help prevent wrinkles, has therefore become a highly coveted ingredient <sup>1</sup>.

-{% include figure.html image="https://static.igem.wiki/teams/5569/description/squlene-fix.webp" caption="Figure 2.
 Schematic illustration of the role of squalene in skin hydration and repair." %}

 ### Expanding Market for Moisturizers